kanzomo/Conference-Track-Management/README.md

 *note that [name-of-jar] and [path-to-file] need to be replaced by the actual values.*

-With a default build location to Conference-Track-Management/target and the given Conference-Track-Management/assignment_input.txt this might look something like this `java -jar conference-track-management-0.0.1-SNAPSHOT.jar ../assignment_input.txt`
+With a default build location to Conference-Track-Management/target and the given Conference-Track-Management/assignment_input.txt this might look something like this:
+`java -jar conference-track-management-0.0.1-SNAPSHOT.jar ../assignment_input.txt`

 ### Prompt